HANICA-DWA/Eloquent-JavaScript/assignment_cwd_5.3.md

 👉🏻 Class based component --> functional component

-👉🏻 Replace the state with `useState`
+👉🏻 Replace the state with the `useState` hook

-👉🏻 Replace the methods with `useEffect`
+👉🏻 Replace all side effects (methods that use fetch with `useEffect`)